tjgalvin/C3171_Reduction/README.md

 This suffix on teh reduction_7 and reduction_9 python files will attempt to use the uvfmeas spectrum outputs from the initial calibration to produce a consistent spectrum for the secondary and subsequent science data.

 The `Plots_Model`, `f7700_Model` and `f9500_Model` folders contain the outputs from these processing scripts

+I am almost certain that these are not the correct way to reduce the data.
+I think in principal the idea of calibrating via a model of the secondary is OK, the only way I was able to get it to calibrate well was to specify NFBIN=1.
+I am not sure if this is really the right thing to do over a large bandwidth.
+The leakages are frequency dependent which this is not really handling.
+When NFBIN>1, the spectrum would not line up between the two IFs, even though they reference frequency and normalisation was set so they would.
+There may be something I am not seeing in the use of a flux model in gpcal, and the reference frequency is being set incorrectly.
+Will revisit this at some point.